OmniMoni/OmniMoni/README.md

 - 👋 Hi, I’m @OmniMoni
 - 👀 I’m interested in furthering my career in tech.
-- 🌱 I’m currently learning Microsoft Az800-801
+- 🌱 I’m currently studying for Microsoft Az800-801

 <!---
 OmniMoni/OmniMoni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.